arborist-mendelu/dynatree/docker/README.md

   ```
   sudo apt install -y docker.io docker-compose-v2 make
   ```
 * Extract the data with inputs (experimental data) and precomputed script outputs.
-Use for example NAS disc of our depertement.
+Use for example NAS disc of our department.
 The data are located at `/ERC/Mereni_Babice_zpracovani/` directory, files `data_babice.tar.gz` and `outputs_dynatree.tar.gz`.
 Extract into `dynatree/data` and `dynatree/outputs`.
   You can use symlinks.
 Create also symlink `public` to `outputs` if you want to download files from solara.